 Tax Code 26.18

-A board member who votes to approve any expenditure of school funds in excess of the item or items appropriated in the adopted budget or a supplementary or amended budget commits a misdemeanor offense.
+A trustee who votes to approve any expenditure of school funds in violation of a provision of the Education Code, for a purpose for which those funds may not be spent, or in excess of the item or items appropriated in the adopted budget or a supplementary or amended budget commits an offense.
 Education Code 44.052(c)

 A district may donate funds or other property or service to the adjutant general's department, the Texas National Guard, or the Texas State Guard.
 Gov't Code 437.111(b), .252, .304(a)

 A contract for the acquisition, including lease, of real or personal property is a commitment of a district's current revenue only, provided the contract contains either or both of the following provisions:

 - Retains to a board the continuing right to terminate the contract at the expiration of each budget period during the term of the contract.

 - Is conditioned on a best-efforts attempt by the board to obtain and appropriate funds for payment of the contract.